wyleyr/hankel1867tr/03-I-Exposition.md

-the mathematical method, which in its own development carries the corrective for unclarities and mistakes committed in the general concepts, [Cauchy]{.sc}'s broader plan is correct in its results, that shell game, only barely concealed by means of the phrase
+the mathematical method, which in its own development carries the corrective for unclarities and mistakes committed in the general concepts, [Cauchy]{.sc}'s broader plan is correct in its results, that shell game, only barely concealed under the phrase
-<q>symbolic</q>, must again and again disturb the process,
+<q>symbolic</q>, must continually and disturbingly interfere.
-as he again explicitly clarifies (p.
-175): <q>The equation
+As he again expressly declares (p.
+175):
+<q>The equation
 $$ \cos(a+b) + \sqrt{-1}\sin(a+b) =
  (\cos a + \sqrt{-1}\sin a)(\cos b + \sqrt{-1}\sin b) $$
 itself, taken literally, is found to be inexact and has no sense</q> etc.
 </p>
 </div>